 With better collaboration, retailers can work together not just within their own organizations, but also as an industry and with law enforcement to report and share intel on the people causing the most harm.

 Several ORCAs and law enforcement agencies in North America have been collaborating on a case involving a national larceny group using magnetic keys to open retail merchandise protection in different stores across multiple states on the west coast.
-The group had travelled over 3,000 miles across six states from Oklahoma to Washington, impacting two of the largest retailers in the United States in over 26 events.
+The group had traveled over 3,000 miles across six states from Oklahoma to Washington, impacting two of the largest retailers in the United States in over 26 events.

 Seeing the bigger picture by connecting the dots